|

 Development) began working with local communities on an alternative

-rite of passage project for girls, commencing with participatory baseline studies focusing
+right of passage project for girls, commencing with participatory

-on the Central and Western River Divisions of The Gambia.
-The
+baseline studies focusing on the Central and Western River Divisions

-information that was gathered provided data on the prevalence, nature,
+The information that was gathered provided data on the prevalence,

-justification, and factors contributing to the continuation of FGM.
+nature, justification, and factors contributing to the continuation

-This information was disseminated among community leaders who were
+of FGM.
+This information was disseminated among community leaders

-BAFROW formed a 30-member advisory committee composed of community and
+Subsequently BAFROW formed a 30-member advisory committee composed

-health, religious education and community responsibilities.
-After this, 200 religious
+and community responsibilities.
+After this, 200 religious experts

-experts were gathered from around the Gambia to attended a
+were gathered from around the Gambia to attended a 2 day workshop

 The result was the creation of a committee of religious leaders